davetron5000/faas-is-a-what-now/markdown/only_functions.md

 We could completely describe a highly complex system using just events and functions.
 We could also enhance this system in a more safe way.
-For example, suppose our data science team wanted to do some analysis on the domain names of email addresses singed up for our site.
+For example, suppose our data science team wanted to do some analysis on the domain names of email addresses signed up for our site.
 We could do this without changing the basic logic that we have now by configuring a new function:

 !CREATE_FILE js/emailDeepLearning.js
-const Database = require("./Database.js");

 const addEmailToDataWarehouse = (data) => {
   const emailData = data["email"]["data"];
   console.log(`Storing ${JSON.stringify(emailData)} in our data warehouse for some deep learning!`);